comet-lab/CTR_Kinematic_Verification/docs/index.markdown

 1. We first want to send the tubes to their home configuration.
 In the home configuration, all tubes should be curved straight upwards and the ends of all tubes should be flush.
 The start of the curvature for the outer tube should be in line with the reflective balls that set the ground plane.

-2. Use the “move.m” script to move the robot to the desired location.
+2. Use the `move.m` script to move the robot to the desired location.
 It works best to establish a single connection (run the top two lines only once).
 The file is separated out into sections to allow you to run only a few lines of code at a time.
 You can also copy and paste those lines into the MATLAB terminal if this is easier.
 Use the code to send positional commands to the robot and to set new positions as the home configuration.

 3. Use the outer tube jig (rectangular orange piece with a cutout for the outer tube) to align the outer tube with the actuator.
 Set this as a home position.